quantumlib/qsim/.gemini/styleguide.md

 #### `For` and `ForArgs`

-`For` type represents a `for` loop.
+The `For` type represents a `for` loop.
 It is a template parameter of the `StateSpace*` (lib/statespace*.h) and `Simulator*` (lib/simulator*.h) classes.
 `For` objects in these classes are utilized to iterate over quantum state arrays. `ForArgs` is a variadic template parameter pack of the constructors of